 The CURE (CREDIBLE Uncertainty and Risk Estimation) is a set of Matlab/Octave routines and workflows for a variety of forms of uncertainty estimation (including Forward Uncertainty Estimation, Bayesian MCMC methods, Approximate Bayesian Computation (ABC) methods, Generalised Likelihood Uncertainty Estimation (GLUE) methods.
-The CURE toolbox is hosted by the University of Bristol and will be released real soon now.
+The CURE toolbox is free to download.
+For a more complete description and download go to the CURE pages (here)

 The CAPTAIN toolbox

 The CAPTAIN tool box for time series analysis includes routines on which some of the real-time forecasting methods described in Section 5.3 of Environmental Modelling: An Uncertain Future? may be found at http://www.es.lancs.ac.uk/cres/captain/

 Octave implements much of the functionality of Matlab in a package freely available under the GNU General Public License

 Generation of random variables

 Matlab has a number of inbuilt random number generators for different forms of distribution.

 Both the SAFE and CURE toolboxes (see above) include routines for the generation of independent and correlated random variables.